19 Best Things To Do In Harrogate: A Local’s Guide

 There’s no need to book for this gentle introduction to the history of Harrogate spa town, but be generous with your tip if you enjoy the experience.

-Tours run at 10.30, 12.00 and 13.30 from Friday to Sunday.
+Good to know: Tours run at 10.30, 12.00 and 13.30 from Friday to Sunday.

-8. Browse the Stores in Montpellier Quarter
+9. Browse the Stores in the Montpellier Quarter

 Montpellier Street Harrogate